PuneethKshetty/ToDo-List-App/README.md

 # ToDo-List-App
-This is To-Do-Listing App made by React
+This is a demo on To-Do-Listing App made by React